 I need information about...

-The surgeon removes the following:
+The surgeon removes:

 Tissues next to the uterus called the parametrium and uterosacral ligaments

-Cervix, which is the area that connects your vagina to your uterus
+The cervix, which is the area that connects your vagina to your uterus

 The upper part of your vagina

 All surgery has risks.
 The risks of endometrial cancer surgery may include: